Erfaniaa/testsaz/README.md

 Testsaz ("تست‌ساز" in Persian) is a fast, minimal test-case generator system for ICPC style and IOI style problems.

-It can be helpful when you're preparing some problems for algorithmic contest and Algorithm Design and Data Structures courses.
+It can be helpful when you're preparing some problems for algorithmic contests and Algorithm Design and Data Structures courses.

 ##  Usage